Eric Pratt: Early life, education, and career

-Pratt's family moved to Prior Lake, Minnesota in 1978, where he graduated from Prior Lake High School.
-His father was a commercial banker for Bank of America and a commercial real estate broker.
-His mother taught elementary school for 40 years, finishing her career in Shakopee, Minnesota.
+Pratt grew up in Prior Lake, Minnesota, and graduated from Prior Lake High School.

 He attended the University of Colorado Boulder, graduating in 1987 with a B.A. in economics, and the University of St. Thomas, graduating in 1993 with an M.B.A.
-Pratt played outside linebacker for the University of Colorado Buffaloes under Hall of Fame head coach Bill McCartney.
+Pratt played outside linebacker for the University of Colorado Buffaloes under Bill McCartney.
 He was also a member of Sigma Phi Epsilon fraternity.

 He was a member of the Prior Lake-Savage School Board from 2000 to 2012 and served as its chair.

 Minnesota Senate

-Pratt was elected to the Minnesota Senate in 2012, winning with 55% of the vote over Kathy Busch in the general election on November 6, 2012.
+Pratt was elected to the Minnesota Senate in 2012 with 55% of the vote over Kathy Busch.
 He was reelected on November 6, 2016, over Ali C. Ali with 69% of the vote.
-In 2020 he won reelected over DFL nominee Sahra Odowa with 62% of the vote.
+In 2020 he was reelected over DFL nominee Sahra Odowa with 62% of the vote.
+He was reelected in 2022 over Alicia Donahue.

-In the 90th and 91st Minnesota Legislature, Pratt was an assistant majority leader.
+In the 90th and 91st Minnesota Legislatures, Pratt was an assistant majority leader.
 He was also a majority whip in the 91st Minnesota Legislature.

+U.S. House campaign

+Pratt is the Republican nominee for Minnesota's 2nd congressional district in 2026.

+Austin Brown, the field director for Pratt's campaign, attracted attention after hundreds of social media posts and comments attributed to him were publicized.
+Brown described himself as a "White Christian Nationalist" and a Groyper, expressed support for far-right commentator Nick Fuentes, and posted racist, antisemitic, anti-Muslim, anti-LGBTQ and violent rhetoric.
+In one March 2026 post, Brown wrote that he hated President Donald Trump for not being more like Adolf Hitler; approximately two months later, Brown was on Pratt's campaign payroll.

+Brown continued making aggressive social media posts into 2026, including while serving as Pratt's field director, and while Pratt followed Brown on X. Brown's X account remained publicly accessible and identified him as working for the Pratt campaign until the controversy became public.
+Brown was one of only two paid staffers on Pratt's campaign, according to FOX 9,.

+After the posts were publicized, Pratt announced that he had accepted Brown's resignation.
+Pratt's campaign did not answer questions from MPR News about why Brown's publicly accessible posts had not prevented him from being hired, and FOX 9 reported that the campaign did not answer questions about when it first learned of the posts or whether it conducted background checks on paid staff.
+At the same time, Pratt's campaign offered branded apparel featuring Pratt's name on the front and the slogan "Results Over Rhetoric" on the back.